-You can travel by train* to Arezzo (we can arrange to pick you up from here, as required).
-We recommend you book in advance with Trenitalia: http://www.trenitalia.com/tcom-en
+You can travel by train* to Arezzo (we can arrange a pick you up from here, as required).
+We recommend you book in advance with Trenitalia: https://www.trenitalia.com/en.html

-You can pre-arrange for us to pick you up from the airport.
-This is a limited service running from Florence Airport only, and there is an extra charge for doing this of £35 per airport transfer.
+You can pre-arrange to be collected by private taxi from the airport (subject to availability and number of guests being collected).
+This is a very limited service running from Florence Airport only (depending on the number of guests).
 Please contact us for more details: firstname.lastname@example.org

-* IMPORTANT: If you do buy train tickets at a station you must remember to validate your tickets by stamping them using the yellow stamping machines.
+* IMPORTANT - TRAIN TICKETS: If you do buy train tickets at a station you must remember to validate your tickets by stamping them using the yellow stamping machines.
 These are usually located around the train station and on the platform.
 If you do not stamp your tickets, you may receive a fine from the ticket inspector!
 (If you have booked in advance on the internet and printed off your tickets at home, you will not need to validate them at the station).

 airlines & guitars - the lowdown!